 This is really exciting news.
 On June 6, to promote his forthcoming memoir Waging Heavy Peace, Neil Young will speak at BEA, the annual book industry convention.
 I’ve been attending BEA most years since I got started in the book biz in 1978, back when it was still called ABA, and have usually taken a pass on the guest speakers, but not this year.
 I am very eager to be there for Neil’s appearance and I’m sure lots of other book people will be there too.
 His publisher, the Blue Rider imprint of Penguin Putnam has put out this release along with the news, explaining that he will be interviewed by someone to be named later.
 [May 24 update: It's been announced that Neil's interlocutor will be Patti Smith.]
 Speaking of interviews, Jian Gomeshi of CBC Radio One’s “Q” program conducted a great interview last year with Neil, and Daniel Lanois, producer of Neil’s 2011 album “Le Noise.”

-Neil played solo acoustic sets both nights, but he also had a backing band that opened on its own and later played with him, a tight, country-tinged outfit called Natchez Trace, about whom I’ve found a faint trace online.
-From that source, a Buffalo Springfield fan site, I see that the La Cave shows were on Saturday, May 31 and Sunday, June 1.
+Neil played solo acoustic sets both nights, but he also had a backing band that opened on its own and later played with him, a tight and country-tinged outfit called Natchez Trace, about whom I’ve found a faint trace online.
+From that source, a Buffalo Springfield fan site, I see that the shows were on Saturday, May 31 and Sunday, June 1.
 I recall that the club was not crowded either night.
-At some point during the two nights, Joel and I availed ourselves of the opportunity to go up and say hello to Neil.
-I extended a hand and shared a shake with him, then so young, and a bit shy in fringed buckskins and extremely thin, as he was not many years past the polio that had defined his early years, also chronicled in Shakey.
-When I hear Neil speak on June 6, I’ll be fondly remembering those La Cave gigs and the early days of Neil’s career.
+At some point during the two nights, Joel and I availed ourselves of the opportunity to go up and say hello to him.
+I extended a hand and shared a shake with Neil, then so young, and a bit shy in fringed buckskins and extremely thin, as he was not many years past the polio that had defined his early years, also chronicled in Shakey.
+When I hear Neil speak on June 6, I’ll be remembering those La Cave gigs and the early days of Neil’s career.

 #FridayReads, March 23–”Diary of a Company Man” & “Wayward Saints”